 Capital gains obtained by legal entities residents in Romania from the transfer of Notes will be considered taxable when calculating the tax result for corporate income tax purposes at a 16 per cent. rate, at the level of the above-mentioned entity.
-Tax losses can be recovered from the taxable profits obtained in the next seven (7) consecutive years.
+Tax losses can be recovered from the taxable profits obtained in the next five (5) consecutive years, in the limit of 70% of taxable profit.

-If the resident entity applies the microenterprise income tax regime, then only the income from the sale of the Notes will be included in the taxable base (representing the gross income, without deducting the acquisition, transaction, transfer, other costs.), to which a rate of 1 per cent. (or 3 per cent. starting with 1 January 2024 in certain conditions) is applied.
+If the resident entity applies the microenterprise income tax regime, then only the income from the sale of the Notes will be included in the taxable base (representing the gross income, without deducting the acquisition, transaction, transfer, other costs.), to which a rate of 1 per cent. or 3 per cent. depending on certain conditions is applied.